emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is solid, feels very modern. ✔️
 1. Site has subtitles for most content. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site does have watchlist when you signup. ✔️
+1. Site does have watchlists, and you can login to sync them across devices. ✔️
 1. Site has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## Nova
+## Vidjoy
 ### Score: 18/26
 1. Streams load very fast. ✔️
-1. The content is 1080p and can be lowered. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Good for both new and old content. ✔️
+1. Finds popular things with no issue, including older content. ✔️
-1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Has 5 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
+1. Site does have episode auto-next. ✔️
-1. Sites UI is very clean and easy to use. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
-1. Has built in subs for most content and allows adjustments. ✔️
+1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does have watchlists. ✔️
-1. Has recommendations on movie pages, good sorting, a random button. ⚠️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***
-## Noxe
-### Score: 18/26
-1. Some servers load fast, but main has issues sometimes. ⚠️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 12 sources and does auto-switch if one fails. ✔️
-1. Site does have auto-next. ✔️
+1. Site does have continue watching, but you can't sync across devices. ⚠️
-1. UI is decent but there's room for improvement. ⚠️
-1. Most players have built in subs. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has favorites and  continue watching. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***
-## Mokmobi
-### Score: 18/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 13 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is nice, feels modern and vibrant. ✔️
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have watchlists. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
+1. Site does have a custom player. ✔️

 ***
 ## ViewVault